irshaadm23/irshaadm23-aws-coderco-alb/README.md

 desired capacity was restored without manual intervention

 This validated the architecture as a self-healing load-balanced setup rather than a single-instance deployment.

+Notes

+Although the final traffic path was tested through the ALB, public IPs were temporarily useful during setup to validate EC2 user data and confirm the web server was working correctly.

+For a more production-hardened version of this project, the backend instances would be moved fully behind the ALB with tighter inbound restrictions and no direct public exposure.